 Remember when adding strangers on LinkedIn was frowned upon?
-If we flashback to just a couple of years ago, LinkedIn used to require you disclose why you are adding someone on LinkedIn.
-Today, with Sales Navigator becoming the standard way people research their prospects, LinkedIn doesn’t ask you how you know a connection when you make a request.
+If we flashback to just a couple of years ago, LinkedIn required you to disclose why you are adding someone on LinkedIn.
+Today, with LinkedIn Sales Navigator becoming the standard way sales development representatives and other salespeople research their prospects, LinkedIn doesn’t ask you how you know a connection when you make a request.

 - Always include a personal note.